Princess Anne and Prince Edward to become stand-ins for King

 But two of these are Prince Andrew and Prince Harry, who are no longer available as "working royals".

-The King's proposed change was read to the House of Lords on Monday.
+The King's requested change was read to the House of Lords on Monday.

-It's expected that the Lords will reply on Tuesday - and the same day could see the government introducing legislation in the House of Commons, paving the way for the King's proposals to be put in place.
+It's expected that the Lords will reply on Tuesday - and the same day could see the government introducing legislation in the House of Commons, with a Counsellors of State Bill paving the way for the King's proposals for two extra counsellors of state.

 This rapid move in Parliament is intended to resolve an awkward constitutional problem about who could deputise for the King if he was overseas or unwell and could not carry out his duties as head of state.